Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter4/1-socket.md

   <img src="/images/docs/chapter4/socket-example1-4.png" alt="Centered image" />
 </p>

-Then the last part is moving to the first byte of ICMP header and check if the packet is echo request or drop the packet from the socket.  and final like `return skb->len` indicated that the packet should be accepted and passed along to user space or to further processing.
+Then the last part is moving to the first byte of ICMP header and check if the packet is echo request or drop the packet from the socket.
+Finally, `return skb->len` indicated that the packet should be accepted and passed along to user space or to further processing.
 Let's move to the user-space code.

 ```c
 #include <arpa/inet.h>